Editor

 - Nest multiple

-elements - Add your own styling to limit the width of each editor using
+editorelements inside Grid columns, but avoid placing singleeditorelements - Add your own styling to limit the width of each editor using

 max-width